 Backlinks are links from webpages on sites other than your site, that “link back” to pages on your website.

-Here is an example of a backlink to a blog post about banking regulations in the USA during WW2.
+Here is an example of a backlink (to the other website) to a blog post about banking regulations in the USA during WW2.

-In the early days of Google, backlinks were THE search signal, and while there are now 220+ (or so) individual search signals, backlinks are one of the most important.
+Initially, backlinks were THE search signal, and while there are now 220+ (or so) individual search signals, backlinks still matter greatly, and probably always will.

-However, don’t expect anyone to link to content that isn’t really good.
+Don’t expect anyone to link to content that isn’t good.

-You need backlinks for your website authority to rise and for your content to rank, but to do that you need to publish stuff people are willing to link to.
+You need backlinks for your website topical authority to rise and for your content to rank, but to do that you need to publish link worthy stuff.
+Stuff people will be happy to use as citations or to further explain some idea.

 If your website consists of nothing but fluffy light content that doesn’t really say anything, don’t be surprised if no one links to you.